AIBiology/aibiology.github.io/jupyter_intro.md

 #### Local Notebooks in VSCode

 [Microsoft VS Code](https://code.visualstudio.com/) is a very nice, free, cross platform, text editor.
-There is a [page with detailed instructions](https://code.visualstudio.com/docs/python/jupyter-support) on running Jupyter notebooks within VSCode, but mostly, once setup, if you open a .ipynb file or save a new file with the `.ipynb` extension, VSCode will run it as a Jupyter notebook right in the text editor.
+VSCode now runs Jupyter Notebooks natively.
+You do need to install Python, but that can also be done with a click of a button in VSCode.

 {% include image.html file='vscode_jupyter.png' alt="Screenshot of a Jupyter Notebook running in VSCode" %}